7 drinking tips

-Here at SpunOut we know that not everyone drinks alcohol, but the reality is that many people do.
-Even knowing the dangers of drinking, many of us still choose to drink too much.
-It's easy to say "never again" when you've got the hangover from hell but it's much more difficult by the following weekend.
-So, if you do choose to to drink then there a ways that you can try and stay safe while doing so.
+Not all young people drink alcohol, but the reality is that many people do.
+Although we may be aware of the dangers of drinking, many of us still choose to drink too much.
+It's easy to say "never again" when you you are hungover but it can be much more difficult by the following weekend.
+If you do choose to to drink then there a ways that you can try and stay safe while doing so.

 Eat before you start drinking

 When drinking alcohol it is important to also drink water.
 Drinking water can help to keep you hydrated and slow down the impact that alcohol will have on you.
 Before you go to bed, drink as much water as you can.
-It will stop you getting too dehydrated (that's what causes the hangover headache).
+It will stop you getting too dehydrated and that's what causes the hangover headache.

 Keep an eye on how much you're drinking

-Make sure you've got a safe way to get home - take a taxi or a nitelink, and don't go alone.
+Make sure you've got a safe way to get home - take a taxi or a nitelink, or call a parent and avoid going home alone.

 Keep an eye on friends.
 If any of them are really drunk, make sure they get home safely.